36

 Features

-The Horizon 7.8 AT comes with the following features:
+Horizon’s 7.8 AT comes with the following features:

 Bluetooth speakers- you can also use bluetooth connectivity to listen to your favorite music through the built-in bluetooth speakers.
 They actually sound pretty good, better than I would’ve expected from treadmill speakers.
+I put a small tv in my gym and I can bluetooth the sound from the tv through the treadmill’s speakers for better sound – pretty cool.

 Dial speed and incline controls- I mentioned these earlier, but you can rapidly increase or decrease both the speed and incline settings by turning the dials on each handlebar.
 These come in especially handy when making quick changes during interval training.
 This is by far my favorite feature on the treadmill and it makes it really easy to participate with Peloton workouts.
 Once you go dial control, I doubt you’ll ever go back to pushing buttons.

-Quick touch speed/incline buttons- if you don’t want to use the dials to make your speed and incline settings, you can use the quick touch buttons instead.
+Quick touch speed/incline buttons- but if you don’t want to use the dials to make your speed and incline settings, you can use the quick touch buttons instead.
 If you have a preselected speed or incline setting in mind, simply hit the corresponding button and you’re there.
 I find myself using the dials more than the preselected buttons, but these are really convenient too.

 USB charging port- you can charge your phone or tablet during your workouts with the conveniently located USB charging port.